HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ## Run in multi models mode

-In this mode you can specifify a general trait table and a model table that describes the models you want to test (pheno ~ covars).
-Given a missingness threshold, the pipeline will automatically generate a list of of inputs and run the corresponding GWAS analyses.
+In this mode you can specifify a general trait table and a model table that describes the models you want to test (pheno ~ covars) and the type of phenotype (quantitative or binary).
+Given a missingness threshold, the pipeline will automatically group together data to generate a list of uniform analyses (named analysis chunk) and then run the corresponding workflows automatically.

+When using the multi-models mode, be sure to allocate enough time to the master job to be able to complete all the analysis chunks.

 ### Inputs for multi models mode